• Skip to primary navigation

 Instructions

 • Preheat the oven to 350 degrees.
-Grease two 8 inch round cake pans with vegetable oil, line bottoms with parchment paper and then grease the parchment paper with vegetable oil as well.
+Grease two 8 inch round cake pans with vegetable oil, line bottoms with parchment paper and then lightly grease the parchment paper with vegetable oil as well.

 • Add in 1.5 cups of chocolate chips using a spatula to combine.